non886/Engram-21X/README.md

 Sphinx of black quartz, judge my vow.

 My Real-World Progress: To give you a realistic idea of the learning curve, I have practiced this layout for 87 hours and 13 minutes, and my speed currently sits around 50~61 WPM.
 It might not be blazing fast yet, but the ergonomic comfort it brings is totally worth it!
-You can check out my ongoing progress here on my keybr profile.
+You can check out my ongoing progress here on my keybr profile: https://www.keybr.com/profile/k5me31n.
 Keep practicing!

 Thank you for reading ^—^